-- Strong facilitation and coaching skills; experience leading and/or participating in coalitions, workgroups, or task forces with members of diverse and intersectional identity groups.
+- Strong group facilitation and one-on-one coaching skills; experience leading and/or participating in coalitions, workgroups, or task forces with members of diverse and intersectional identity groups.

-- Experience working directly with people from diverse racial, ethnic, and socioeconomic backgrounds.
+- Experience working directly with people from diverse racial, ethnic, and socioeconomic backgrounds or lived experience.

-- Experience working with community partners in a culturally responsive manner, adjusting to the unique strengths and needs of communities when implementing programs or planning processes.
-Examples may include translation, approaches to technical assistance, assessing for cultural relevance of content.
+- Experience working in a culturally responsive manner, adjusting to the unique strengths and needs of communities when implementing programs or planning processes.
+Examples may include lived experience, translation, approaches to technical assistance, assessing for cultural relevance of content.

 - Strong knowledge of evaluation methods, measures, and planning processes.

 - Excellent team-building and collaboration skills; experience working on a diverse team.